 - 3 tsp Sesame Oil

-- 120 g Jasmine or Basmati Rice, cooked as per packet instructions
+- 120 g Jasmine Rice cooked as per packet instructions

-- 150 g Broccoli, in florets, steamed until tender
+- 150 g Broccoli steamed and just tender

 - 3 tsp Sugar

-- 3 tbsp Rice Vinegar (or Cider Vinegar)
+- 3 tsbp Rice Vinegar or Cider Vinegar

-Start by making the marinade for the beef - mix the garlic, ginger, soy sauce, honey and sesame oil together in a small saucepan.
-Brush the steak with a generous amount, then put it in the fridge for at least 30 minutes to allow the flavours to develop.
-Keep the remaining sauce in the pan for later.
+Start by making the marinade for the beef.
+Mix the garlic, ginger, soy sauce, honey and sesame oil together in zip-lock bag or large bowl.
+Add the sliced steak then seal the bag (or cover the bowl) before putting it in the fridge for at least 30 minutes to allow the flavours to develop.

 Whilst it's marinading you can make the pickle, if you don't have kimchi or a shop bought option to hand.
 To do this mix together the salt and sugar, before adding in the cucumber ensuring it's well coated.
 Pour over the vinegar and set aside for at least 30 minutes.

 Now you can assemble your bowls of food.
-Split the rice between the bowls, along with the broccoli, mushrooms and pickle/kimchi.
-Lay the steak over the top and drizzle with the warm marinade/sauce.
+Split the cooked rice between the bowls, along with the broccoli then lay the steak over the top and drizzle with the warm marinade/sauce.
 Add one egg to each bowl before sprinkling with the spring onions and sesame seeds.
+Serve the cool cucumber pickle alongside.